SML 543

 Reading: Chollet, chapter 1

-Week 2: Fundamentals of neural networks: the forward pass
+Week 2: Fundamentals of neural networks I: The forward pass

-Week 3: Fundamentals of neural networks: the backward pass
+Week 3: Fundamentals of neural networks II: Backpropagation

-Week 5: Introduction to Keras; Training, validation, and test sets; Regularization
+Week 5: Introduction to Keras; Training, validation, and test sets

 Spring break